Severna Park, Maryland

 Severna Park is a census-designated place (CDP) in Anne Arundel County, Maryland, United States.
-Severna Park is part of the Baltimore-Washington Metropolitan Area, and is located approximately 8 mi north of Annapolis, 17 mi south of Baltimore and 39 mi east of Washington.
-Severna Park's population was 37,634 at the 2010 census.
+Severna Park is part of the Baltimore-Washington Metropolitan Area, and is located approximately 8 mi north of Annapolis, 17 mi south of Baltimore and 39 mi east of Washington, D.C.
+Severna Park's population was 39,933 at the 2020 census.

 History

 The name Severna Park is rumored to originate from a 1906 contest held by Oscar Hatton while the modern community was first becoming established.
 The winner would receive a portion of land but controversy arose because the winner was an African-American woman, who was instead rewarded $500.
 However, extensive research by local historian Nelson Molter found no corroborative evidence for this story, suggesting the naming contest is merely a local myth.

 Robinson House was listed on the National Register of Historic Places in 2009.
-Severna Park was originally named "Boone," and was a stop along the Baltimore & Annapolis Railroad, which was converted to the B&A Rail Trail in 1990.
-Severna Park is also home to the Severn School, a private high school established in 1914 by Rolland Teel as a feeder school to the United States Naval Academy, as well as several other old homes and buildings.
+Severna Park was originally named "Boone," and was a stop along the Baltimore and Annapolis Railroad, which was converted to the B&A Rail Trail in 1990.
+Severna Park is also home to Severn School, a private high school established in 1914 by Rolland Teel as a feeder school to the United States Naval Academy, as well as several other old homes and buildings.

-In many Slavic languages, Severna means "northern".